BowlingX/nashorn-test/README.md

 Without creating the context on every iteration (but without beeing thread safe), there is no leak and performance is steady around 4ms.
 The example is extracted from my library: https://github.com/BowlingX/play-webpack

+## EDIT:
+I changed my implementation of the referenced project to reuse the context trough multiple rendering threads.